Scaling Craftsmanship: Sandro Mancuso on Language-Agnostic Learning and LSCC Growth

 The Conversation

-Mike Hall Interviewer, community organizer at UGtastic
+Mike Hall Interviewer, UGtastic

 Hi, it's Mike here again at Software Craftsmanship North America.
 I'm sitting here with Sandro Mancuso.
 Sandro and I interviewed last year—Sandro was actually one of the first interviews I ever did with UGtastic.
 He runs the London Software Craftsmanship group.
 When I first sat down with you last year, I had just launched the idea of UGtastic, and it was basically focused only on user groups.
 Now this year, it's grown to be user groups and tech conferences, speakers, authors, FOSS developers, and community influencers.
 London Software Craftsmanship has also grown quite a bit.
 What is the state, one year on, of LSCC?

 Yeah, when we spoke last year, we had about 420 members.
 One year later, I checked this morning and I think we have 860.

-Mike Hall Interviewer, community organizer at UGtastic

 Holy cow.
 Last year we were trying to figure out how to deal with 400.

+Mike Hall Interviewer, UGtastic

 How are you going to deal with 800?

 Things went out of proportion.
 We decided to have more meetings instead of making our meetings bigger.
 For example, our round table meeting was limited to 35 people, but we had 40 people on the waiting list.
 That's 70 people total.
 It was clear to me that either we make the meetings bigger or have more meetings.
 We chose the latter.

-Mike Hall Interviewer, community organizer at UGtastic
+Mike Hall Interviewer, UGtastic

 So how many meetings do you have a month?

 Now we have five meetings a month.
 We decided to make them very different from each other because we noticed that not everyone feels comfortable in a hands-on session, a group discussion, or a social environment.
 We wanted to provide different types of meetings in the evening and morning so we could satisfy the majority of our members.
 At least once a month, there is a meeting they feel comfortable attending.
+And one thing we kept is the promise to never have technology-specific meetings.
+Every single meeting, even hands-on sessions, is always language-agnostic.

-Mike Hall Interviewer, community organizer at UGtastic
+Mike Hall Interviewer, UGtastic

 Oh, really?
 So you're focused truly on techniques, not necessarily 'this is Ruby' or 'this is JavaScript'?

 Indeed.
 London has a very rich ecosystem of communities.
 Every time we feel the urge to run a Java session, there is already a Java community for that.
 We direct people there.
 In the Craftsmanship community, I don't want to alienate a single member.
 Regardless of which language they use or their level of seniority, they should feel welcome.
 It makes it harder to organize, especially the hands-on sessions, but it's been very successful.
+Obviously, the group is getting a little bit older now.
+One of the things I've heard from other organizers is how to keep interest as people's experience levels increase.
+A lot of times the topics are entry-level and seniors move on.

-Mike Hall Interviewer, community organizer at UGtastic
+Mike Hall Interviewer, UGtastic

 That's a very interesting question.
 I remember once we ran a hands-on session and then went to the pub.
-A guy came up and said, 'I found this session today very easy.'
-I said to him, 'The session was not easy.
+A guy came up and said, 'I found this session today very easy. ' I said to him, 'The session was not easy.
 You made it easy for yourself because you used your default toolkit.
-If it was easy in C#, why didn't you do it in Clojure or use a different framework?'

-There is always something you can be a beginner at.
+' There is always something you can be a beginner at.
 Challenge yourself.
 There's always a structure there for you to do whatever you want.
+Kind of like with Code Retreats—go in and flex a muscle you don't use very often.

-Mike Hall Interviewer, community organizer at UGtastic
+Mike Hall Interviewer, UGtastic

-Exactly.
 If you've done the Game of Life 100 times in Java, start doing it in Clojure.
 Push yourself.
 I always say that to people.

 Critical Insights